SumoLogic/sumologic-documentation/docs/integrations/cloud-security-monitoring-analytics/amazon-vpc-flow.md

 The VPC Flow Logs can be published to Amazon CloudWatch Logs and Amazon S3.
 You can use either of the below methods to collect Amazon VPC Flow Logs.

 Each method has advantages.
-Using an AWS S3 source is more reliable, while using a CloudWatch Logs source with the CloudFormation template allows you to optimize your logs.
+Using an Amazon S3 source is more reliable, while using a CloudWatch Logs source with the CloudFormation template allows you to optimize your logs.
 With the CloudWatch Logs source  and CloudFormation template, you can customize logs by adding more information and filtering out unwanted data.
 The Security Groups dashboard utilizes customized logs that are generated from the Lambda function and created with the CloudFormation template from logs sent to CloudWatch Logs.

 ## Field Extraction Rule for VPC Flow logs
 Here is an example [Field Extraction Rule](/docs/manage/field-extractions/create-field-extraction-rule.md) for VPC Flow logs.